-The Apple Pan, a place that most have heard of but few have ventured.
-As a burger fan myself I even went 28 years of my life without trying what many places dub the best burger in the entire United States.
-That seems like a pretty big claim to me and since I had already tried Umami, Fuku, Fathers Office, In and Out and Tommy’s, just to name a few, I figured I had to get myself to the Apple Pan.
-Thankfully my valentine was down and we set out for the Apple Pan.
+The Apple Pan, an iconic LA spot that most have heard of, but few have tried.
+As a burger fan myself, I even went 28 years of my life without trying what many places dub the best burger in the entire United States.
+That seems like a pretty big claim to me, and since I had already tried Umami, Fathers Office, In and Out and Tommy’s, to name a few, I figured I had to get myself to the Apple Pan.
+Thankfully, Amie wanted to try it as well, and we set out for the Apple Pan.
+Here is all the information.

 - Open till 1 PM